kursaha/node-sdk/README.md

 ### Sending Events

 Transmit events to Kursaha to track user actions and interactions within your application.
+These actions will be recoreded in cohort.

 ```javascript
 const event = {